-Where the new connection is made by an approved contractor you'll have to meet our costs which include administration and inspection.
+Where the new connection is made by an approved contractor you'll have to meet our costs which include administration and inspection fees.

-In addition, for all new connections you must also pay an infrastructure charge which is a fixed contribution to the cost of developing the local mains network for supplying additional demand.
+In addition, for all new connections you must also pay an infrastructure charge which is a fixed contribution to the cost of developing the local water and waste network for supplying additional demand.

-To obtain a new connection, you must first complete an application form, providing relevant details.
+To obtain a new connection, you must first complete an application form, and pay the associated fee, providing relevant details.
 We'll then inspect the site and send you a quotation if you'd like us to do the work.
 Before we can make a connection we must be satisfied that: